carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

-# Speeding up the restore operation by 2x - 8x
+# Cut restore times by 3.8x: A deep dive into our new restore flow

+A crucial property of a backup is its ability to restore your data when you need it, returning files to their original or designated location.
+But a restore isn't just about getting data back — it’s about getting it back fast.
+Long restore times can mean downtime, delays, and frustration, making performance a critical factor.

-This blog post describes the reworked restore flow.
+This blog post explores the reworked restore flow, designed to drastically improve speed so you can recover your data faster than ever.

 It was originally merged in [PR #5728](https://github.com/duplicati/duplicati/pull/5728), with bugfixes in [PR #5840](https://github.com/duplicati/duplicati/pull/5840), [PR #5842](https://github.com/duplicati/duplicati/pull/5842), [PR #5886](https://github.com/duplicati/duplicati/pull/5886), [PR #5958](https://github.com/duplicati/duplicati/pull/5958), [PR #6026](https://github.com/duplicati/duplicati/pull/6026), and with additional optimizations in [PR #5983](https://github.com/duplicati/duplicati/pull/5983), [PR #5991](https://github.com/duplicati/duplicati/pull/5991), [PR #6028](https://github.com/duplicati/duplicati/pull/6028).